 The Star Test is a computer-adaptive reading assessment that measures the student’s reading level.
 The assessment results are then used by each teacher to plan and modify instruction as needed.

 First through eighth grade students are administered the test three times a year: at the beginning, middle, and end of the school year.
-The final STAR testing dates are May 9 - 13, 2016.

 Below are some Frequently Asked Questions and answers: